mwilliamson/spur.py/README.rst

-* ``load_system_host_keys`` -- by default, Spur will attempt to read host keys from the user's known hosts file, as used by OpenSSH, and no exception will be raised if the file can’t be read.
+* ``load_system_host_keys`` -- by default, Spur will attempt to read host keys from the user's known hosts file, as used by OpenSSH, and no exception will be raised if the file can't be read.
   Set to ``False`` to disable this behaviour.

 Shell interface